racket/racket-pkg-website/README.md

  - *email-sender-address*: string; defaults to `pkgs@racket-lang.org`.
    Used as the "from" address when sending authentication emails on behalf of the server.
+ - *beat-s3-bucket*: string or #f; defaults to #f a bucket name for regsitering heartbeats, or `#f` to disable heartbeats; the region is determined automatically from the bucket name.
+ - *beat-publish-task-name*: string; defaults to "pkgd-publish"; a task name for heartbeats after publish information for all packages.

 Keys useful for development: